JuanMartinFajardo/Higher-dimensions/README.md

 - _What are the closed paths that I can walk around the surface that cannot be deformed into a point? (for example, in a sphere those are all the loops.
 But in the surface of a donut not all of them can)._

 Those are some of the questions that you will have to answer to fully complete a level.
 The inhabitants of the surface itself will tell you their story, their worries and maybe some clue.
+In particular, the goal of a level is to go walk along the surface and come back to the initial point.
+The game will tell you if the path you have walked is contractible or not.
+You will have to collect a few non contractible (independent) paths in order to go to the next level.
+This task is equivalent to find the generators of the fundamental group.
+For extra rewards, the player should discover whether there is torsion (doing a loop several times makes it contractible) and what happens with the orientation.

 There is **no needed background of Mathematics to play this game**.
-Moreover, you will learn a lot of Topology just by playing it!
+Moreover, you will learn a lot of Topology along the way!

 This project is in a very early stage of development.
 So far, I have only completed a 'teaser', where you can walk around different surfaces (Torus, Moebius band, projective plane and Klein bottle) with very simple geometric structures and discover the counter intuitive consequences of orientation.